giantswarm/docs/src/content/advanced/configure-dex-in-your-cluster/index.md

 ## Introduction

-In Giant Swarm we automatically configure Dex in our management clusters to allow our customer to authenticate using their own identity providers and manage their infrastructure using Kubernetes API.
+In Giant Swarm we automatically configure Dex in our management clusters to allow you to authenticate using their own identity providers and manage their infrastructure using Kubernetes API.

-For the workload clusters, where our customers run their applications, we do not enforce any OpenID Connect (OIDC) tool to enable SSO.
+For the workload clusters, where you run their applications, we do not enforce any OpenID Connect (OIDC) tool to enable single sign-on (SSO).
 Here we are going to expose the steps to follow in order to configure [dex](https://dexidp.io/) in those clusters.

 ![Multi Cluster Dex Architecture](dex-architecture.png)

 ## Why dex

 There are other projects that help to configure OIDC to access Kubernetes cluster APIs, but [dex](https://dexidp.io/) stands out about the others.
 First of all, it is not tied to Kubernetes, you can use `dex` to handle authentication and authorization for your apps.
 But the killing feature is how to handle different connectors.
-In reality `dex` acts like an identity provider `hub`, you can plug in different providers and allow customer choose between them when they want to log in.
+In reality `dex` acts like an identity provider `hub`, you can plug in different providers and allow you to choose between them when they want to log in.

 ## OIDC in Kubernetes